 A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of religious belief, the student will not be immunized.
 For exemptions, only official Exemption from Immunization forms issued by the New Mexico Department of Health (DOH) Immunization Program can be honored by the district.
 This form may be obtained by writing the NM Immunization Program at 1190 St Francis/(Runnels Bldg) S-1250 P.O.
-Box 26110, Santa Fe, NM 87502-6110; or online at Exemption from Immunization.
+Box 26110, Santa Fe, NM 87502-6110; or online at Exemption from Immunizations For m.
+The form must be notarized and submitted to the principal or school upon notarization.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.